How Long Should Wrist Wraps Be To Support & Fit Your Wrist

 5. “Radius”, Physiopedia https://www.physio-pedia.com/Radius (accessed Feb.
 19, 2024).

-6. Renan Lyuji Takemura, Carla Calviente Ortolani, Mateus Saito, Ricardo Boso Escudero, João Carlos Nakamoto, Luiz Sorrenti, “EFFECT OF WRIST WRAP IN HANDGRIP STRENGTH IN CROSSFIT,” Acta Ortopédica Brasileira vol. 31, no. 3 (2023), e266236.
+6. Renan Lyuji Takemura, Carla Calviente Ortolani, Mateus Saito, Ricardo Boso Escudero, João Carlos Nakamoto, Luiz Sorrenti, “EFFECT OF WRIST WRAP IN HANDGRIP STRENGTH,” Acta Ortopédica Brasileira vol. 31, no. 3 (2023), e266236.

 7. “Ulna”, Physiopedia https://www.physio-pedia.com/Ulna (accessed Feb.
 19, 2024).